microsoft/hands-on-lab-azure-functions/docs/workshop.md

 <div class="tip" data-title="Tips">

-> - If you are using Github Codespaces for testing and you encounter authentication issues (e.g. 401) or infinite loop, then first make sure the visiblity of the port `7071` is either set to "Public" or that you are passing a valid Github token in the `X-Github-Token` header.
+> - If you are using Github Codespaces for testing, and you encounter authentication issues (e.g. 401) or infinite loop, then first make sure the visibility of the port `7071` is either set to "Public" or that you are passing a valid Github token in the `X-Github-Token` header.
 > - Please refer to this [port forwarding guide on Github Codespaces](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace#using-command-line-tools-and-rest-clients-to-access-ports) for more details.
-> - If you are using DevContainers look at the forwared address in the port tab of VS Code.
+> - If you are using a DevContainer, look at the forwarded address in the port tab of VS Code.

 </div>